manwar/theweeklychallenge/content/blog/dbix-async-oracle.md

 So, what other options did I have then?
 My good old friend, the `Docker` container.

 Before doing anything else, I needed to create an `Oracle` account by visiting [**this page**](https://profile.oracle.com/myprofile/account/create-account.jspx).
-Once that was done, I had to create an auth token to use with the container.
+Once that was done, I had to generate an auth token to use with the container.
 You can find the page to generate the token [**here**](https://container-registry.oracle.com).

 With that settled, we are now ready to spin up a `Docker` container for the `Oracle` database.